8782hei-sketch/ManifestHub-V2/README.md

 Database of game steam manifest and lua, always updated once a week

-> **Note**
+> [!NOTE]
-This repository is a complete fork of SteamAutoCrack/ManifestHub which has been removed by github and modified to have more games.
+> This repository is a complete fork of SteamAutoCrack/ManifestHub which has been removed by github and modified to have more games.

 # How to use